karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 Deploying
 ---------

-Now we need to push this bad boy up to our GitHub Pages repo.
+Now, we need to push this bad boy up to our GitHub Pages repo.
 This is assuming you have your repo at yourusername.github.io.
 For example, mine is fajitanachos.github.io.
 There's a nice little gem called [middleman-deploy](http://rubygems.org/gems/middleman-deploy) that we can use to push everything to GitHub.

 Add this to your Gemfile